babet-ta/Digital-Project/README.md

-# Website for architectural company
+# Website for an architectural company

 It is a website template for an architectural company.